New home-sale rules could cut 5% commissions paid by sellers and buyers in half

 Selling a home in the United States could be on the verge of getting cheaper for sellers.

-Indeed, more of a home sale’s proceeds are likely to flow to sellers and less to real estate agents if a federal judge accepts a proposed settlement from the National Association of Realtors (NAR).
+Indeed, more of the proceeds of a home sale are likely to flow to sellers and less to real estate agents if a federal judge accepts a proposed settlement from the National Association of Realtors (NAR).

 This deal would allow sellers more latitude to negotiate down agent’s fees.